qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 Starting new product development with the question 'What can we leave out?' may seem paradoxical.
-We do this to start a conversation between customers and developers, and as we go develop a shared language, so value can be delivered early and often.
+We do this to start a conversation between customers and developers.
+As we go we develop a shared language, so that value can be delivered early and often.
 This is called Dimensional Planning.

-We will explain how Dimensional Planning can work by telling a story of how we applied Dimensional Planning in a project we were involved in and how it helped us to steer the project towards delivering its desired outcomes in time.
+We will explain how Dimensional Planning works by telling a story of how we applied Dimensional Planning in a project we were involved in and how it helped us to steer the project towards delivering its desired outcomes in time.